Sabi Khan: Controversy

 It is said that Emperor Jahangir allowed him to spend a lot of money on his philanthropic works.
 However, rumours then spread that Sabi Khan's works were not being done in Jahangir's name and that he had surpassed him in power and popularity.
 This angered the emperor, who called for his imprisonment.
 On one occasion, Ram Mishra, the progenitor of the Mishras of Gaila, caught Sabi Khan when he was asleep and took him to the soldiers of the Subahdar of Bengal.
 Sabi Khan was later released after the Subahdar released that the accusation was false.

 Personal life

 Sabi Khan was a devout Sunni Muslim.
 He was a murid of Mir-i-Mashaikh, the dervish of Udchara in Jhalkathi.
-He was also a follower of Syed Qutb Shah, the dervish of Nalchira in Gournadi.
-He was married to a woman from the village of Qasba in Gournadi.
+He was also a follower of Syed Qutb Shah, the dervish of Nalchira in Gournadi and son of Ulfat Ghazi.
+Khan was married to a woman from the village of Qasba in Gournadi.